Chocolate Pistachio Dome

 Important tools needed to make chocolate pistachio domes

-For the crème mousseline, I used a semicircle silicone mold (affiliate link) with cavities about .95 inches in diameter.
+For the crème mousseline, I used a semicircle silicone mold with cavities about .95 inches in diameter.
 Each semicircle holds around one teaspoon of filling.
 You’ll have enough pistachio crème mousseline to fill 24 chocolate pistachio domes.

 Since the recipe makes only 12 domes, you can freeze the remaining 12 semicircles of crème mousseline and use them at a later date.